 "Australia needs a more sustainable food system to ensure true food and nutrition security, and Dietitians Australia is committed to helping government, the health and food sectors, and the community achieve this change.

 The call comes ahead of World Food Day, which will be celebrated on October 16.

-For media enquiries and interviews, contact our Media Manager Amy Phillips on 0409 661 920.
+For interviews with Dietitians Australia President, and Accredited Practising Dietitians from the Food Environment Interest Group, please contact Amy Phillips on 0409 661 920.